FooBarWidget/matchhostfsowner/README.md

 MatchHostFsOwner implements solution strategy number 1 [described in the article](https://www.joyfulbikeshedding.com/blog/2021-03-15-docker-and-the-host-filesystem-owner-matching-problem.html).
 It ensures that the container runs as the same user (UID/GID) as the host's user.
 In short, it:

  1. ...modifies a user account inside the container so that the account's UID/GID matches that of the host user.
- 2. ...executes the actual container command as the aforementioned user account (instead of, e.g. letting it execute as root).
+ 2. ...executes the actual container command as the aforementioned user account (instead of, e.g., letting it execute as root).

-This strategy is easier said than done, and the many caveats involved with this strategy are documented in the article.
-Fortunately, MatchHostFsOwner is here to help, because it addresses all these caveats so that you don't have to.
+This strategy is easier said than done, and the article documents the many caveats involved with this strategy.
+Fortunately, MatchHostFsOwner is here to help because it addresses all these caveats, so you don't have to.

 ## Basic usage

 Core concepts to understand:

- - **It's an entrypoint** — MatchHostFsOwner is to be used as a container entrypoint program.
+ - **It's an entrypoint** — Install MatchHostFsOwner as the container entrypoint program.
 It [should be the first program to run in the container](#combining-other-entrypoint-programs-with-matchhostfsowner).
-When it runs, it makes modifications to the container's environment, then executes the next command with the proper UID/GID.
+When it runs, modifies the container's environment, then executes the next command with the proper UID/GID.

  - **It requires host user input** — when starting a container, the host user must tell MatchHostFsOwner what the host user's UID/GID is.
-How exactly the user passes this information depends on what tool the user uses to start the container (e.g. Docker CLI, Docker Compose, Kubernetes, etc).
+How the user passes this information depends on what tool the user uses to start the container (e.g., Docker CLI, Docker Compose, Kubernetes, etc).

  - **It requires an extra user account in the container** — MatchHostFsOwner tries to execute the next command under a user account in the container whose UID equals the host user's UID.
-If no such account exists (which is common) then MatchHostFsOwner will take a specific account and modify its UID/GID to match that of the host user.
+If no such account exists (which is common), then MatchHostFsOwner will take a specific account and modify its UID/GID to match that of the host user.

-   The account that MatchHostFsOwner will take and modify is called the **"app account"**.
+   The account MatchHostFsOwner will take and modify is called the **"app account"**.
 MatchHostFsOwner won't create this account for you — you have to supply it.
 It won't always be used, but often it will.

    By default, MatchHostFsOwner assumes that the app account is named `app`.
 But this is [customizable](#custom-usergroup-account-name).

- - **It requires root privileges** — MatchHostFsOwner itself requires root privileges in order to modify the container's environment.
-These privileges will be dropped later, before executing the next command.
+ - **It requires root privileges** — MatchHostFsOwner itself requires root privileges to modify the container's environment.
+It drops these privileges later before executing the next command.

-   How exactly MatchHostFsOwner is granted root privileges, depends on how one is supposed to start the container.
+   How exactly MatchHostFsOwner is granted root privileges depends on how one is supposed to start the container.
 This brings us to the two _usage modes_.

 ### Usage mode 1: start container without root privileges

-This mode is most suitable if you want to start the container without root privileges.
+This mode is most suitable for starting the container without root privileges.
 For example:

  - When your Dockerfile sets a default user account using `USER`.
  - When your container is supposed to be started with `docker run --user`.